 On the job front things were going great, but I knew my position was going to be temporary.
 I had hoped they would keep me until July (just before my visa ran out), but my boss told me they were going to release me from my contract in May.
 It kind of sucked because I really loved this job, the schedule was perfect, and the company and the people I worked with was great.
 But I got why they were going to let me go.
 The new manager had finished her training, and my assistant position wasn’t needed.

 My last few weeks in Ireland I visited some free museums I love, had some Guinness, and cried a lot about leaving.
-But I know it was the best decision for me, and I’ll come back to Ireland again.
+But I know it was the best decision for me (under the circumstance), and I’ll come back to Ireland again.

 When I came home it was weird.
 I mean stuff had changed, but a lot of stuff didn’t.
-I got to see the new arena downtown (haven’t been to a hockey game or concert there yet), check out the new Walterdale Bridge.
+I got to see the new arena downtown (haven’t been to a hockey game or concert there yet).
+I checked out the new Walterdale Bridge.
 There’s even an outlet mall by the airport now, which construction hadn’t started for when I left.
-But most everything was the same.
+Most everything was the same.
 I got a job at a sandwich place at the mall.
 Got to see some friends.
 All in all things change, but they remain the same…kind of.

 July to December

-Job-wise that was going okay, until about September when I suddenly got vertigo.
-At work one evening I had a migraine similar to the blindness one I had in January (just no blindness thankfully).
+Job-wise it was going okay, until about September when I suddenly got vertigo.
+At work one evening I had a migraine similar to the blindness one I had in January (but with no blindness thankfully).
 I had vertigo for several weeks and let me tell you feeling like you’re swaying on a boat is not fun.
-I was off for several weeks for medical reasons and decided in that time to look for another job because I wasn’t happy where I was.
+I was off for several weeks for medical reasons, and decided in that time to look for another job.

-And yeah, travel-wise that’s the only thing on the horizon for me.
+Travel-wise that’s the only thing on the horizon for me.
 I’d still like to visit my family in Saskatchewan if I can this summer.
 There are some ultra low-cost airlines that have popped up in Canada (which is amazing), so I’d like to go to Vancouver to visit my friend (and see the ocean too), and maybe even go to Winnipeg for a few days.
 I had stopped in Winnipeg for a night on a road trip several years ago, but didn’t get to see any of the city.
-And I’m taking a TEFL course online and looking at maybe teaching English abroad, but that probably wouldn’t be until the latter part of the year.
-Really I don’t know what 2019 will bring, but I’m hoping for some good stuff.
+I’m also taking a TEFL course online, and looking at maybe teaching English abroad, but not certain about that yet.
+I don’t know what 2019 will bring, but I’m hoping for some good stuff.